FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving

-\myparagraph{IDDA.} In \cref{tab:idda_fed}, the experiments on the IDDA dataset are reported for the \textit{heterogeneous} distribution of both \textit{country} and \textit{rainy} settings.
-Similarly to Cityscapes, the first reports the performance of FedAvg in the uniform scenario as a reference.
+Similarly to Cityscapes, the first row reports the performance of FedAvg in the uniform scenario as a reference.
 We can see that good performances are obtained when using the same domain test client (\textit{seen}).
-However, on the \textit{unseen} test client, the performances are lower, especially in the rainy setting, where the mIoU drops by nearly 34\%.
-This underlines the significant domain shift introduced by the unseen test client.
+However, on the \textit{unseen} test client, the performances are lower, especially in the rainy setting, where the mIoU drops by 35 mIoU percentage points on average with respect to the \textit{seen} test client.
+This underlines the significant domain shift introduced by the \textit{unseen} test client.
 We remark that country and rainy settings provide different challenges, as can be seen from \cref{fig:qualitatives}.
 The country domain has a similar style w.r.t. the training clients, since the images are taken in different weather conditions, but has other semantic characteristics, \textit{e.g.} it rarely contains sidewalks near the road, as instead frequently happens on the training clients.
 On the opposite, the rainy domain has similar semantic characteristics but an essentially different appearance since there are no rainy images on training.

-When introducing a domain imbalance, the performance of FedAvg has a significant drop, especially in the seen test client.
-On average, the performance on the seen test client drops by nearly 23\%, achieving 42.29\% on the country setting and 38.64\% on the rainy one.
-This result emphasizes the domain imbalance across training clients and the high statistical heterogeneity of this setting.
-Differently, the performance drop on the unseen test client is limited dropping by 9\% on the country and by 5\% on the rainy setting.